atinfo/awesome-test-automation/php-test-automation.md

 * [Sismo](https://sismo.symfony.com/) - Unlike more "advanced" Continuous Integration Servers (like Jenkins), Sismo does not try to do more than getting your code, running your tests, and send you notifications.

 ## Reporting
-* [Testomat.io](https://testomat.io/) - test management and reporting system for javascript automated tests
+* [Testomat.io](https://testomat.io/) - test management and reporting system for php automated tests
 * [ReportPortal.io](http://ReportPortal.io) - [BeHat](https://github.com/reportportal/agent-php-Behat) powerfull results management and analytics for test automation reports.
 Powered with Machine Learning.
 Real-time integration and reports, visualization of trends and statistics, custom dashboards and widgets, gives you real visibility into the state of test automation.
 Integral part of CI/CD with TA and Continous Testing.
 Server-client application, can be used for any type of automated tests.
 Free and OpenSourced, [GitHub link](https://github.com/reportportal).
 * [Allure Framework](http://allure.qatools.ru/) - Allure Framework is a framework that provides rich and beautiful reports with extended possibilities like screenshot capturing.
 Allure